SKarishma123/Data-Analysis/README.md

 # Data-Analysis
-This is my  dat visulization
+This is my  data visulization
+Author-Karishma Snadupatla